glitchdotcom/Pupdates-CMS/README.md

 By default, Glitch restarts _the entire_ user app when a js file is changed (also json files and a few other file types).
 This means that the Parcel watcher and HMR would be restarted too :( this would slow down bundle updates quite a bit, and require the developer to manually refresh the app tab after every change.

 Gladly, this behavior can be customised with a file called `watch.json`.
-If you look at it in this project, this is exactly what it is doing: it is telling Glitch to only restart the user app when a _backend_ files are changed, or `.env` (the file where you can store your secrets without showing them to the world, even if your project is public).
+If you look at it in this project, this is exactly what it is doing: it is telling Glitch to only restart the user app when _backend_ files are changed, or `.env` (the file where you can store your secrets without showing them to the world, even if your project is public).

 Additionally, it is telling Glitch to run the install step (npm install) when you change package.json (since you want to get new dependencies if you add them there!).